Tutor HuntTest QuestionsPhysics QuestionsYear 10 Physics Questions

 Below a typical questions that will be covered in this test.
 You final score will be logged on your account

-A sample’s activity is 3200 Bq initially.
-After 6 hours it is 400 Bq.
-What is the number of half-lives that have passed?
+A sample’s activity is 10 000 Bq initially.
+After time t it is 625 Bq.
+How many half-lives occurred?

 If a sample undergoes 3 half-lives, what fraction of the original nuclei remains?